 You should check the effective cost to file a patent in a particular country.
-The basic cost to file a patent per country can be anywhere between $25,000 and $70,000 (depending upon the country) over the 20 year life of patents.
+The basic cost to file a patent per country can be anywhere between $25,000 and $70,000 (depending upon the country) over the 20-year life of patents.

-Which means a simple patent filed across 10 different countries would cost you at least $250,000 over the life cycle of patents.
+This means a simple patent filed across 10 different countries would cost you at least $250,000 over the life cycle of patents.

 Complex patents can cost more.

 |Filing (with necessary translation costs)||$5,000 – $10,000|

 |Government fees (filing, issuance and maintenance)||$10,000 – $30,000|

 So understand the likely returns before committing large sums of money even if you are a company with deep pockets.

 A strategic way to do this would be to leverage your patent attorney’s (or your law firm’s) relationship with the local law firms of those countries where you plan to file a patent.

 Pick the local law firms that give you the right advise on

 - your end-to-end costs